maveniverse/mimir/README.md

 # Mímir

-A system-wide (and wider) cache for Maven artifacts.
-Makes you love to nuke your local repository, as it contains only hard linked artifacts from Mímir (global) cache.
+A system-wide (later maybe a LAN or even organization wide) cache for Maven artifacts.
+Will make you love to nuke your local repository, as it contains only hard linked artifacts from Mímir (global) cache.

 This is still a "rough proof of concept" that "works for me" (as my home is a huge btrfs volume, so hard-linking works).